-The second-largest sub-category is Goods and Services, totaling \$33.5 Million or about 39.48 percent of the total Capital Expenditures spending.
-Since the details of this number are not recorded or distributed, IMPLAN's general university goods and services ratio was utilized to generate the distribution of the goods and services budget towards specific items such as food, software, or maintenance materials to determine the flow of dollars through the relevant industries.
+The largest sub-category is Goods and Services, totaling \$77.9 Million or about 56.22 percent of the total Capital Expenditures spending.
+Since the details of this number are not recorded or distributed, IMPLAN's state/local government educational spending pattern was utilized to generate the distribution of the goods and services budget towards specific items such as food, software, or maintenance materials to determine the flow of dollars through the relevant industries.